-DO NOT FORGET YOUR PASSWORD and BACKUP YOUR KEYSTORE
+Most important info first: REMEMBER YOUR PASSWORD and BACKUP YOUR KEYSTORE.

-geth persists gets written inside its data directory (except for the PoW Ethash DAG, see note below).
+geth persists gets written inside its data directory.
+The default data

 Accounts are stored in the